UPE

 ‘StadtOasen’

 The significance of urban ecosystems is increasingly linked to aspects of biodiversity and urban climate adaptation, as well as to the health of people in the city.
-Our StOasenWandel project focuses on the social-ecological, health- and climate-related importance of small green spaces: urban oases.
-We hypothesize that many small urban oases (<1ha) in our growing and increasingly warmer cities play an important role in urban climate adaptation and public health, and in aggregate have a great impact.
+Our Urban Oases project explores how objective and subjective characteristics of Munich's parks are linked to the regulation of microclimate, thermal comfort and mental relaxation.
+We focus on the potential of small public green spaces and hypothesize that many small urban oases (<1ha) in aggregate have a great impact as nature-based solutions in urban climate adaptation and public health promotion.

-Our goal is to investigate the effects of urban oases on the immediate environment and human health, and determine which vegetation structures are beneficial for health and microclimate within oases.
-We will derive evidence-based and target-oriented recommendations for the future development of green spaces in Bavarian cities and beyond.
+Using an interdisciplinary approach with methods from forestry science, urban meteorology and empirical social research, we investigate the effects of urban oases on the immediate environment and human health, and determine which vegetation structures are beneficial for health and microclimate within oases.
+We derive evidence-based and target-oriented recommendations for the future development of green spaces in Bavarian cities and beyond.

 This research is funded by the Bavarian State Ministries for Health and Care (StMGP) and for Environment and Consumer Protection (StMUV) under the Project „Klimawandel und Gesundheit“ (VKG).